rpsubc8/hesenateHT66/readmeEnglish.md

 <h1>Disclaimer</h1>
 In accordance with the telecommunications regulations of each country, the PMR446 standard limits transmission power to a maximum of 500 mW.
 The responsibility for making this modification therefore lies with the user.<br>
-The LPD 433 standard only allows a maximum power of 10 mW, so the 500 or 700 mW of power is a problem.
+The LPD 433 standard only allows a maximum power of 10 mW, so the 500 or 700 mW of power is a problem.<br>
+On commercial FM (87.5 MHz to 108.0 MHz), everything is prohibited.<br>
+On CB 27 MHz, 4W is permitted for FM mode.<br>
+The remaining frequencies have their own regulations, both in amateur radio bands and for private use, which must be consulted individually.<br>
+Ignorance of the law does not exempt one from compliance.
 <br><br>

 <h1>Preparation</h1>